As she came out of the dimly lit home, Elanore had to shield her eyes for a moment. The light that danced off the snow was blinding.

 “As if you can’t hear me either!”
 Hastings raged comedically.
 “Driving all about like a drunk good-for-nothing!”

-“Not drunk this morning,” the coachman grinned, before graciously leaping from his seat.
-“Name’s Giles,” he tipped his hat to Elanore before opening the coach door.
+“Not drunk this morning,” the coachman flashed a grin before graciously leaping from his seat.
+He tipped his hat at the young woman, revealing a crown of reddish-blond hair and twinkling green eyes.
+“My name’s Giles.”

-Elanore bowed politely.
+She bowed politely.
 “Elanore Redley.”
-She waited for Hastings to step inside before Giles handed her in to the coach with a wink and whispered, “Don’t worry, miss, about my driving.
+She waited for Hastings to step inside before Giles handed her in to the coach with a wink and a whisper.
+“Don’t worry, miss, about my driving.
 I was just making sure Hastings gets his morning exercise.”

-They rode in silence as the carriage made its way around a different path back to the road.
+The young guest opened her mouth to say something conciliatory, but thought the better of it.
+And so they rode in silence as the carriage made its way around a path back to the main highway.

-A stranger to winter, Elanore was struck by the seeming peacefulness of the scenery about her as they rode down a different path back to the main road.
-As the carriage finally pulled up to the gate to the road, she strained to look outside at the point where she had entered this estate.
-Her tracks from the previous night were nearly erased by the wind and snow.
+A stranger to winter, Elanore was entranced by the peacefulness of the scenery about her.
+She lifted the shade that lined the window in order to look at the snow, softly clinging to the trees.
+As the carriage finally pulled up to the gate to the road, she pressed her face against the window in order to look at the entryway to the estate.
+She was surprised to see that her tracks from the previous night were nearly wiped away by the wind and snow.
+Whispers from her mouth fell in appreciation.
+“Snow is a mysterious and powerful thing.”

 “Ah,” Hastings coughed politely.
+He did not appear to share her enthusiasm for the weather.
 “We see it all the time, I’m afraid.
 This year, more than most years.
 It is more an ordinary nuisance than a pleasantry.”

-Elanore reflected on the state of his study.
-There had been a great deal of books as well as obvious trinkets from other places.
-“He seems to be quite a learned man.”
+Elanore reflected on the state of the lord’s study, full of books and exotic trinkets from other places.
+“Count Wolfram seems to be quite a learned man.”

 Hastings sniffed.
 “Of course, he is.
 His family has been here forever, long before the townspeople came in with their airs and titles and fancy education from the East.
 His family was here when the elves still roamed these parts and shared knowledge with them.”